James G. Birney: Schooling

 When Birney turned eleven he was sent to Transylvania University in Lexington, Kentucky, where "one of Birney’s teachers, Robert Hamilton Bishop, was one of the state's earliest outspoken opponents of slavery."
 He returned home two years later to enter a school run by a Presbyterian man that had just opened in Danville, where he excelled in his studies, mostly based in the sciences.
-In 1808, at age seventeen, he entered the College of New Jersey (later, Princeton University).
+In 1808, at age sixteen, he entered the College of New Jersey (later, Princeton University).
 He studied political philosophy, logic, and moral philosophy, and became known as a proficient debater.
 Among his classmates, he became particularly good friends with George M. Dallas.
 He studied under the president of the school (Samuel Stanhope Smith), both a logician and an author who was somewhat anti-slavery.
 He was also exposed to the anti-slavery thinking of John McLean.
 Birney graduated from Princeton on September 26, 1810.

 When he returned to Danville following graduation, he worked for the campaign of Henry Clay for one month.
 After this, he began to study law in Philadelphia, at the office of Alexander J. Dallas, the father of his Princeton friend and classmate.
 Enjoying considerable financial means, he had a horse carriage for transportation and was always well-dressed.
 He also made friends with members of the local Quaker community.
 He remained in Philadelphia with Dallas for the next three years, until he passed the Philadelphia bar examination and was admitted to the bar association, giving him the right to practice law.